220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/README.md

 | long      | Long          | 64 bits | numerical, integer value |
 | float     | Float         | 32 bits | floating point value |
 | double    | Double        | 64 bits | floating point value |

+--> String is not a class.
+It does not have a primitive.

 Wrapper classes have static helper methods like `.parseX()` and `.valueOf()` for explicit primitive conversion.